Transformers (film): General

 Transformers fans were initially divided over the film due to the radical redesigns of many characters, although the casting of Peter Cullen was warmly received.
 USA Today summarized the views of critics and audiences saying "there is general raving about the mechanical heroes and general grumbling about the excessive screen time given to some of the human characters played by Shia LaBeouf, Anthony Anderson, Tyrese Gibson and Jon Voight.
 Optimus Prime, the leader of the good-guy Autobots, doesn't appear until midway through the film."
 Transformers comic book writer Simon Furman and Beast Wars script consultant Benson Yee both considered the film to be spectacular fun, although Furman also argued that there were too many human storylines.
 Yee felt that being the first in a series, the film had to establish much of the fictional universe and therefore did not have time to focus on the Decepticons.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 With audiences under 18 the score rises to "A+", and the film was most popular with children and parents, including older women, and attracted many African American and Latino viewers.

 The film created a greater awareness of the franchise and drew in many new fans.
-Transformers' box office success led to the active development of films based on Voltron and Robotech, as well as a Knight Rider remake.
+Transformers' box office success led to the active development of films based on Voltron and Robotech, as well as a Knight Rider reboot.
 When filming the sequel, Bay was told by soldiers the film helped their children understand what their work was like, and that many had christened their Buffalos – the vehicle used for Bonecrusher – after various Transformer characters.

 After the film's 2009 sequel was titled Revenge of the Fallen, screenwriter Orci was asked if this film would be retitled, just as Star Wars was titled Star Wars Episode IV: A New Hope when re-released.
 He doubted the possibility, but said if it was retitled, he would call it Transformers: More Than Meets the Eye.